NIEM/NIEM.github.io/json/faq/whatis/index.md

-The NIEM Technical Architecture Committee (NTAC) defines and supports the technical architecture that governs NIEM; it documents, implements, and maintains NIEM’s technical specifications.
+The NIEM Technical Architecture Committee (NTAC) defines and supports the technical architecture that governs NIEM; it documents, implements, and maintains NIEM's technical specifications.

 Those bodies, the NTAC, the NBAC, and the Domains, comprise a voluntary consensus standards body for the NIEM standards.
 They operate